srikanth-srinvas/srikanth-srinvas/README.md

 # 👋 Hi, I'm Srikanth

 🎓 MSc Bioinformatics Student at the [University of Bristol](https://www.bristol.ac.uk/studypostgraduate/taught/msc-bioinformatics/).
-🔬 Passionate about genomic data analysis, AMR research, and harnessing bioinformatics to solve real-world challenges.
+🔬 I am Passionate about NGS data analysis and harnessing bioinformatics to solve real-world challenges.
 💻 Skilled in Python, R, and Bioinformatics tools, with hands-on experience in microbial genomics.

 ---